 • Submit the non-refundable application fee

-• Official transcripts verifying completion of an undergraduate degree from an accredited college or university with a minimum cumulative grade point average of 2.75
+• Official transcripts verifying completion of an undergraduate degree from a regionally accredited college or university with a minimum cumulative grade point average of 2.75

 • Minimum 3.00 G.P.A., limit one course grade of “C”

-• Successful completion of a comprehensive exam or thesis
+• Successful completion of an individually developed project or thesis

 Career Opportunities for Graduates

 • The Elementary Ed.
-Program prepares certified teachers to more effectively manage their classroom and refines key teaching and assessments skills.
+Program prepares certified teachers to expand their teaching repertoire.

 1. How do I apply?

 Visit the How to Apply page for application procedures and forms.

 2. Does this program lead to initial teaching certification?